sushiswap/sushiswap-interface/docs/ORACLES.md

 https://docs.chain.link/docs/huobi-eco-chain-price-feeds/
 https://docs.chain.link/docs/avalanche-price-feeds/

-Each price feed has a pair SUSHI/ETH or SUSHI/USD for example, decimals, and proxy.
+Each price feed has a pair token0/token1, SUSHI/ETH or SUSHI/USD for example, decimals, and proxy.
 We use this information to construct mappings of the price feed to their respectful pair tokens.

 Chainlink tokens can be found in src/constants/chainlink/mappings, they are seperated by network.

 Any token which is not currently in the Chainlink tokens needs to be added, with the exception of USD, and non-crypto, these should not be added to the Chainlink tokens.

-Tip: USD address is 0x0000000000000000000000000000000000000001
+If a newly added token is not in the @sushiswap/default-token-list, it should be added.

 Chainlink mappings can be found in src/constants/chainlink/mappings, they are seperated by network.